-SAMHSA leads the public health efforts to advance the behavioral health of the nation.
+Substance Abuse and Mental Health Services Administration SAMHSA leads public health efforts to advance the behavioral health of the nation.

-A a community based network dedicated to helping all Americans acheive wellness by living mentally healthier lives.
+National Mental Health Association A community-based network dedicated to helping all Americans achieve wellness by living mentally healthier lives.

 The ADHS operates programs in behavioral health, community public health, environmental health, emergency preparedness and regulation of health care providers and emergency services.